 But succulents like Echeveria, Haworthia or Pachyphyllum can form tight rosettes and trying to get right to the centre of the rosette with sharp scissors can damage the leaves.
 I tend to just cut the top part of the stalk with the flower heads attached and then wait until the rest of the stalk completely dries up.
 Once dry, it is quite easy to pull out without damaging the rest of the plant.

-Succulent flower stalks are quite tender and can also be snapped off, no scissors needed.
+Succulent flower stalks are quite tender and can also be broken and snapped off, no scissors needed.

 To conclude cutting or leaving succulent flowers is a personal choice.
 They are beautiful and many people enjoy the flowers.
 Succulent fans may also want to give growing succulent seed a go or let the insects and the birds enjoy the nectar.